Seeking AEA & Non-Union performers for Holocaust/Social Justice High School/College Touring

 During the 2020-21school year, The Mitzvah Project was seen by over 8,000 students at 71 high schools and colleges across the U.S. Click on the following link for recent teacher/administrator testimonials.
 To read recent student comments, click here.

 The Mitzvah Project-Teaching Artist Program (TMP-TAP) is a new venture to expand the reach and impact of The Mitzvah Project, a dynamic learning program combining the power of performance, family history and conversation.
 Over the last eight years, Grunwald, a classically trained actor and son of an Auschwitz survivor, has presented The Mitzvah Project, to over 18,000 people at 180 institutions in 26 states and four countries.

 “The Mitzvah Project goes to the heart and complexity of current issues of prejudice, bullying, racial tension, genocide and war, presented within the historical context of The Holocaust.” — Mónica Olague-Marchán, Ph.D., Catholic Memorial High School, Waukesha, WI

 TMP-TAP is seeking committed and intelligent actors, ready and eager to bring their voices to this unique program for teaching about the Holocaust and the corrosive influence of prejudice on society.

-Once cast, the young performing artists will be trained over 6-8 weeks by Grunwald and award-winning stage director, Nancy Carlin, to become Mitzvah Project presenters.
+Once cast, the performing artists will be trained over 6-8 weeks by Grunwald and award-winning stage director, Nancy Carlin, to become Mitzvah Project presenters.
 Once trained, these artists will be booked by the program’s outreach staff into various institutions around the country where they will present The Mitzvah Project.